PyroCMS-Addons/mailchimp-module/README.md

 We recomend a single Weekly Sync.
 This sync pulls infor down from MC and merges with existing data.
 No data is Pushed to MC.

 You can set the interval in the ServiceProvider.

+To Start the Schedule, type in the Command console: `php artisan mailchimp:tidy`